 It's built for regular people, not accountants.
 You type your figures into plain-language fields — your savings, your income, what you spend — and everything updates on its own.
 Every page has a "How to use this page" guide, and a quick welcome tour walks you through it the first time.
 If you can fill out an online form, you can use this.

-About 10–15 minutes for your first picture.
-You enter what you have and what you spend, and the projection appears immediately — no waiting, no setup, no account to create.
+About 10–15 minutes for your own picture.
+When you first open it, a realistic sample plan is already loaded so you can see how it works right away — then you replace those numbers with yours.
+The projection appears immediately — no waiting, no setup, no account to create.
 From there you can spend as long as you like trying "what-if" scenarios, or just take your answer and go.
 You don't need every number to be exact; good ballpark figures give you a reliable picture.

 You can — your first answer is genuinely useful on its own.
 But the tool really shines when you come back and explore: try retiring earlier, spending more, converting to a Roth, selling the home later.
 The more "what-ifs" you run, the clearer it becomes which choices actually shape your future — and that's where it turns from a calculator into a real forecasting tool.